 It has been called “the day the movies died.”
 It was also the day Top Gun was unleashed in cinemas across the United States, where it would go on to gross nearly $180 million and become the biggest hit of the year, out-earning a little film called Crocodile Dundee by just under $2 million.
-(It hit Australian screens on July 31 the same year.)
+(It hit Australian screens on July 31 that same year.)

 Thirty years on, Top Gun remains a cinematic cornerstone, renowned for its dizzying aerial action sequences, chart-topping blockbuster soundtrack, memorable lines and star Tom Cruise’s timeless and toothy grin.
-The movie cemented his status as Hollywood’s golden boy, his performance a practical template for many of the roles he played in the decade following.
+The movie cemented his status as Hollywood’s golden boy, his performance a practical template for many of the ones he gave in the decade following.
 Cocktail’s Brian Flanagan?
 Days of Thunder’s Cole Trickle?
 A Few Good Men’s Lt.
 Daniel Kaffee?
 The Firm’s Mitch McDeere?
 Mission: Impossible’s Ethan Hunt?
 Jerry Maguire?
 All of them owes a debt to cocky fly boy Maverick.
 And Cruise himself owes a debt to the likes of Patrick Swayze, Emilio Estevez, Tom Hanks, Michael J. Fox, John Cusack, Matthew Broderick, Sean Penn and Nicolas Cage.
 All of them are said to have turned down the role.

 Before Top Gun, Anthony Edwards (Goose) was best known for roles in teen comedies like Fast Times at Ridgmont High and Revenge of the Nerds.
 After Top Gun, he was a household name who eventually spent years headlining the smash hit series ER.
 Before Top Gun, Meg Ryan (Carole) was best known as a soap opera star.
 After Top Gun, the movie offers rolled in—and she became one of the most bankable stars of the 1990s.
-It also revved up the careers of Val Kilmer (Iceman) and Tim Robbins (Merlin), but proved to be a mixed blessing for Kelly McGillis (Charlie), who would go on to make the Oscar-winning drama before turning away from Hollywood.
-(The actress, who came out in 2009, has said “We had a lot of partying” during the shoot, which was “like being at camp.”)
+It also revved up the careers of Val Kilmer (Iceman) and Tim Robbins (Merlin), but proved to be a mixed blessing for Kelly McGillis (Charlie), who would go on to make the Oscar-winning drama The Accused before turning away from Hollywood.
+(The actress, who came out in 2009, has said “we had a lot of partying” during the shoot, which was “like being at camp.”)

 Of course, the women and gay men who grew up on Top Gun might say otherwise.
 Plenty of its fans would be thrilled to have a suave squadron of dudes serenade them with “You’ve Lost (That Lovin’ Feeling)” at the bar.
 Plenty have also watched the film’s notorious beach volleyball scene more than they care to admit.
 (In the 1994 film Sleep with Me, none other than Quentin Tarantino has a brief scene in which his character, Sid, calls Top Gun “a story about a man’s struggle with his own homosexuality.”)

-Critics never loved Top Gun—the legendary Pauline Kael dubbed it a “recruiting poster that isn’t concerned with recruiting but being a poster”but audiences didn’t care.
+Critics never loved Top Gun – the legendary Pauline Kael dubbed it a “recruiting poster that isn’t concerned with recruiting but being a poster” – but audiences didn’t care.
 Released at the tail end of the Cold War, it brazenly showcased American exceptionalism, slick male bodies on the beach and the kind of wish-fulfilment love story that only ever seems to happen in the movies.
 Sure, it had its tragic moments—Goose, we still mourn you—but it ends on a high.
-The Russians get theirs, the guy gets the girl, the audience gets to go home screaming “I feel the need … the need for speed!” out the car window.
+The Russians get theirs, the guy gets the girl, the audience gets to go home screaming “I feel the need… the need for speed!” out the car window.